picocms/picocms.github.io/_docs/creating-content.md

 Template: index
 ---</code></pre>

 These values will be contained in the `{% raw %}{{ meta }}{% endraw %}` variable in themes (see below).
-Meta headers sometimes have a special meaning.
-A few examples:
+Meta headers can sometimes have special functions.
+For example:

-- `Title` tells Pico the page title for display and navigation.
-Pages with no `Title` don't appear in the navigation menu.
 - `Date` tells Pico when the page was created, letting you sort your pages not just alphabetically, but by date.
 - `Template` controls what Twig template Pico uses to display the page.
-For exaemple, if you add `Template: blog`, Pico uses `blog.twig`.
+For example, if you add `Template: blog`, Pico uses `blog.twig`.

 You can create your own meta attributes and use them in your content or when modifying a theme.
 For example, if you create an `Order` attribute, you can set `pages_order_by_meta: Order` and `pages_order_by: meta ` in `config.yml` to sort pages in the navigation menu in a custom order.